 Maharaja Ranjit Singh reintroduced several royal customs of the Mughals in Lahore, among which was the culture of the tawaifs and their performances in court.
 Although Ranjit Singh’s court couldn’t match the grandeur of the Mughals, the tawaifs of Shahi Mohalla once again found patronage from the court.

 In fact, in 1802, the 22-year-old Maharaja Ranjit Singh fell in love with a Muslim tawaif called ‘Moran’, who hailed from Kashmir and lived in a village called Makhanpur near Amritsar.
 The idea of a Sikh Maharaja marrying a tawaif, who belonged to the community of entertainers called Kanjars, drew much outrage among his nobles and the religious authorities.
 But Ranjit Singh who had already fallen in love didn’t worry about any disapproval and married her anyway.
 He built a separate haveli or mansion for her in the present-day Papad Mandi neighbourhood of Lahore.
 It was not far from Shahi Mohalla, where the tawaifs of the court used to stay.
-Needless to say, this story didn’t face a tragic fate like the popular tragic love story of Salim-Anarkali.
+Needless to say, this story didn’t face the tragic fate like the popular tragic love story of the Salim-Anarkali.

 A few decades later, the General-turned-Prime Minister of the Sikh Empire, Hira Singh Dogra, felt that the Shahi Mohalla being located in the centre of the city, thus, along with hosting the houses of tawaifs it can be used for utilizing the place as an economic centre like a bazaar.
 So, after the death of Maharaja Ranjit Singh in 1839, he built a food grains market in the neighbourhood.
 It was thus called ‘Hira Singh di Mandi’ (Market of Hira Singh) or just ‘Heera Mandi’.
 Interestingly, some believe the word heera or diamond refers to the tawaifs of the area, who ‘looked as beautiful as diamonds’.